cockroachdb/docs/_includes/v22.1/ui/statement-details.md

 **Execution counts** displays execution statistics for the SQL statement fingerprint.

-  - **First attempts**: the cumulative number of first attempts at executing statements with this fingerprint within the aggregation interval.
+  - **First attempts**: the cumulative number of first attempts at executing statements with this fingerprint within the date range.
   - **Total executions**: the total number of executions of statements with this fingerprint.
 It is calculated as the sum of first attempts and retries.
-  - **Retries**: the cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of statements with this fingerprint within the aggregation interval.
+  - **Retries**: the cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of statements with this fingerprint within the date range.
-  - **Max retries**: the highest number of retries of a single statement with this fingerprint within the aggregation interval.
+  - **Max retries**: the highest number of retries of a single statement with this fingerprint within the date range.
 For example, if three statements with the same fingerprint had to be retried 0, 1, and 5 times, then the Max Retries value for the fingerprint is 5.

 ### Explain Plans